 We’re excited to announce that Getting Real has a new shape in 2022.
 At this year's hybrid conference, we've created a dynamic platform that will allow us to connect our in-person Los Angeles gathering with a virtual audience from all around the world.
 Wherever you're located, we hope you join us from September 27 - 29, as we cultivate connections and shine a spotlight on the artists, thinkers, and organizers whose work points us towards a brighter future.

 The Getting Real ‘22 conference keynote speakers are Erika Dilday, Anand Patwardhan, and Nanfu Wang.
 National Geographic's Carolyn Bernstein, the executive VP of scripted and feature documentaries, will also join the conference for an intimate fireside conversation.
-The complete program will be announced on Monday, August 15.

 Our Theme: Flipping the Frame

 At Getting Real '22, we'll approach documentary's foundational quandaries from a different angle.
 Traditional power dynamics — between funder and filmmaker, documentarian and subject, distributor and exhibitor — will be subverted, as we seek visionary solutions to age-old problems of documentary creation and circulation.

 - It's time to decenter the individual genius and shift our attention to the power of collective energy.
 We will honor the community initiatives that have contributed so much to the documentary ecosystem while also facilitating the growth of new collectives across borders and towards shared affinities.

 - Too often the documentary world allows practical factors, such as logistics and the marketplace, to guide its thinking.
 As the systems around us crumble, this approach has left our communities in a precarious place.
 We will build space for us to imagine new approaches to documentary language, production, and exhibition.